Joseph F. Girzone: Film

-Philanthropist and spiritual guide
+Philanthropy and Spiritual Guidance

 Having sold over a million copies of his books within some ten years, the earnings were so great that in 1995 Girzone was able to acquire a 100-acre estate, with a 21-room Victorian mansion on it, in Altamont, New York, which he named Joshua Mountain.
 He founded there the Joshua Foundation, an organization dedicated to making Jesus better known throughout the world.
 Sacks of mail arrived for Girzone weekly from lapsed Catholics and spiritual seekers of all stripes showed up at his home to share how his books had affected their lives, and he would hold classes on spirituality there.

 Girzone gave spiritual talks and led retreats, both around the nation and internationally.
 He purchased a retreat center that he ran in Lothian, Maryland.

 Through his foundation, Girzone personally funded various projects to answer the needs of the people in need in the region.
 In Schoharie County, the foundation operated a food pantry, delivered meals and helped to pay heating bills of the rural poor.
 He also covered the tuition of needy high school students.